Buffett's Apple Buy A No-Brainer

 TABLE 1

-The $86M for dividends will be included in Berkshire Hathaway's 1st half 2017 net income.
-The unrealized share gains of $2.1B will not be included in the 1st half net income but will be included in comprehensive net income and added to shareholders' funds.
+The $86M for dividends will be included in Berkshire Hathaway's first half 2017 net income.
+The unrealized share gains of $2.1B will not be included in the first half net income but will be included in comprehensive net income and added to shareholders' funds.
 If there is a correction in the share market, unrealized losses would be treated in a similar manner.

-The Apple Investment Will Likely Achieve A Minimum 10% Return For Berkshire Even If Apple Inc. Earnings Show No Growth Over The Next 4 Years.
+The Apple Investment Will Likely Achieve A Minimum 10% Return For Berkshire Even If Apple Inc.'s Earnings Show No Growth Over The Next Four Years.

-The simplest way to provide an understanding of how Apple can provide a minimum return of 10% for Berkshire, even with flat earnings is to provide the assumptions and calculations.
+The simplest way to provide an understanding of how Apple can provide a minimum return of 10% for Berkshire, even with flat earnings, is to provide the assumptions and calculations.

 Looking Back

-First, in TABLE 2 below, I provide details of the performance of Apple over the past 4 years, 2013 to 2016.
+First, in TABLE 2 below, I provide details of the performance of Apple over the past four years, 2013 to 2016.

 TABLE 2

-For the 4 years ending in 2016, share price gains alone provided an average return of 13.46% per year, and dividends would have further added to that return.
+For the four years ending in 2016, share price gains alone provided an average return of 13.46% per year, and dividends would have further added to that return.
 Part of the share price gain came from an increase in the P/E ratio (price appreciation) from 11.58 at September 2013 to 13.18 at September 2016.
 EPS growth from $5.88 to $8.56 provided the balance of the share price gain.
 That EPS growth was contributed to by the progressive effect of share repurchases lifting the 2016 EPS by 30.6% above where it would have been without share repurchases.

 Berkshire Hathaway - Looking Forward

 TABLE 3 below summarizes Zacks Research analysts' forecasts of earnings growth rates for Apple as published on Nasdaq's website.
-I will utilize the consensus, high, and low growth rates to project Berkshire Hathaway's potential gains from the January investment in 72M Apple shares over the 4 years 2017 to 2020.
+I will utilize the consensus, high, and low growth rates to project Berkshire Hathaway's potential gains from the January investment in 72M Apple shares over the four years 2017 to 2020.
 I will also include a no growth case in my projections.

 TABLE 3